SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Model description

 \subsection{Declarative memory (\textit{the grammar})}

-Declarative memory in SPAWN consists of two types of \textit{chunks} (sets of attribute-value pairs): syntax chunks and lexical chunks. \paragraph{Lexical chunks:} Each lexical chunk stores a lexical item in the vocabulary along with the set of syntactic categories that the word could be associated with.
-For example, the lexical chunk for the word ``by'' encodes that it needs to be associated with the syntactic category ``preposition'', whereas the lexical chunk for ``examined'' encodes that it can be either be associated with the ``transitive verb'' category or the ``past participle'' category.
+Declarative memory in SPAWN consists of two types of \textit{chunks} (sets of attribute-value pairs): syntax chunks and lexical chunks (see \S~\ref{appendix:categories-shared} for the entire list of syntax and lexical chunks we use in this work).

+\paragraph{Lexical chunks} Each lexical chunk stores a word in the vocabulary along with the set of syntactic categories that the word could be associated with.
+For example, the lexical chunk for ``examined'' encodes that it can be either be associated with the \textit{transitive verb} category or the \textit{past participle} category.

-\paragraph{Syntax chunks:} Each syntax chunk stores the constraints on the contexts in which a category can occur.
-For example, the \textit{past participle} category encodes that it needs to have a \textit{prepositional phrase} category on its right; \textit{transitive verb} encodes that it needs to have a\textit{ determiner phrase} category on its left and right.\footnote{The CCG notation to encode the ``transitive verb'' category is (TP$\backslash$DP)/DP; the forward slask indicates the words needs to combine with a DP on the right and the forward slash that it needs to combine with DP on the left.
-TP is the category that results from this combination.} Since Combinatorial Categorial Grammar (CCG; \citealp{steedman1988combinators}) is designed to express such constraints, we use this grammar formalism to represent our syntax chunks.
+\paragraph{Syntax chunks} Each syntax chunk stores the constraints on the contexts in which a category can occur.
+For example, the \textit{transitive verb} category encodes that it needs to have a \textit{determiner phrase} category on its left and right.
+We use the Combinatorial Categorial Grammar (CCG; \citealp{steedman1988combinators}) formalism to express such constraints.\footnote{The CCG notation to encode the ``transitive verb'' category is (TP$\backslash$DP)/DP; the forward slash indicates the words needs to combine with a DP on the right and the forward slash that it needs to combine with DP on the left.
+TP is the category that results from this combination.}